dieswaytoofast/erlasticsearch/README.md

       * ```thrift.port: 9500```
       * ```thrift.protocol: 'binary'```
     * You might want to set the port to whatever you want instead of ```9500```
+    * Start ElasticSearch
+       * If you plan on running the tests, you probably want to do this.
+       * Heck, if you plan on using ElasticSearch, you probably want to do this.
 1. Update your environment with the following parameters (look in [app.config](https://github.com/dieswaytoofast/erlasticsearch/blob/master/app.config) for examples)
    * ```thrift.options```
    * ```thrift.host```